mmistakes/minimal-mistakes/_posts/2017-12-05-random-access-to-fastas.md

 gzip -d -c sequences.fasta.gz | pbgzip -c -n [number_of_threads] -6 > sequences.fasta.bfgz
 ```

-Be sure to save a thread for gzip when you specify '-t' for pbgzip.
+Be sure to save a thread for gzip when you specify '-n' for pbgzip.
 Now you have
 a  file compatible with Pyfaidx. you can delete your original file too since
 .bfgz can be read by gzip.